Olympic marmot: Interaction with humans

 The Olympic marmot is the second-rarest North American marmot, behind the critically endangered Vancouver Island marmot.
-Marmots were first sighted in the Olympic Peninsula in the 1880s.
-In the 1960s, David P. Barash conducted a three-year study of Olympic marmots after which he reported that there was an abundance of marmots in the mountains.
+The first records of marmots in the Olympic Peninsula date back to the 1880s.
+In the 1960s, David P. Barash conducted a three-year study of Olympic marmots where he reported that there was an abundance of marmots in the mountains.
 In 1989, the total Olympic marmot population was calculated to be only about 2,000, but this low number was due to poor data collection.
-Other than this population census, little further research was done on the Olympic marmot until the late 1990s, when concerns arose about population status.
+Other than this population census, little research was done on the Olympic marmot until the late 1990s, when concerns arose about population status.

-Rangers and frequent visitors to the Olympic National Park had noticed that some populations of Olympic marmots had disappeared from their usual habitats.
-In response to this, the University of Michigan began a population study in 2002, in which the marmot population continued to decline by about 10% a year until 2006.
+Rangers and frequent visitors to the Olympic National Park had noticed that some populations of Olympic marmots had disappeared from parts of their former range.
+In response to this, the University of Michigan began a population study in 2002, during which the marmot population continued to decline by about 10% a year until 2006.
 Predation by coyotes that had not been present in the area before the 20th century was found to be the main cause of death of females, inhibiting population re-growth.
 By 2006, numbers had dropped to 1,000 individuals; this figure increased to around 4,000 from 2007 to 2010, when colonies stabilized and survival rates rose.
 In 2010, volunteers started to collect and store data about marmot populations in the park through a monitoring program.
 The Olympic marmot has been considered a species of least concern on the IUCN Red List since first being included in 1996.
 Its range is small, but 90% of its total habitat is protected due to being in Olympic National Park.
 The park, which holds multiple other endemic species, has been designated a UNESCO Biosphere Reserve and a World Heritage Site.
 State law declares that the Olympic marmot is a protected wildlife species and cannot be hunted.